 Apple expressly reserves all rights and remedies available at law or in equity arising out of a breach of the Apple Certification Program Terms and Conditions this agreement, or any infringement of Apple’s intellectual property rights to the exams.
 If Apple determines that a service provider has acted illegally or unfairly in connection with an Apple certification exam, Apple may terminate its Service Provider Agreement immediately.

 You acknowledge and agree that you are solely responsible for your compliance with and understanding of the Apple Certification Policies and the exam security policies.
 By taking the exam, you acknowledge that you have read, understand, and agree to be bound by these policies, terms and conditions.

-Payment for proctored exams are made directly to the test center, and the method of payment is determined by the test center.
-Payment for unproctored exams are the responsibility of the examinee, and are paid directly to Prometric via a valid credit card, online, and prior to taking the exam.
+Payment for exams are made directly to the testing service, and the method of payment is determined by the testing service.
+Payment for exams are the responsibility of the examinee, and are paid directly to the testing service via a valid credit card, online, and prior to taking the exam.
 The examinee is responsible for any fees their financial institution may charge to complete the payment transaction.

 If you do not pass an exam, you may retake the exam after one (1) twenty-four (24) hour period has passed between attempts.

 Notwithstanding the foregoing, beta exams may only be taken once.